warren-bank/testing-readme-before-commit/README.md

         > &nbsp;

         > the option to remove the _whole header_ removes whole data objects from these arrays.
-Not only are the cookie values removed (which are the cause for security concerns in passing around _unsanitized_ HAR data files), but all trace of their existence is lost as well.
+Not only are the cookie values removed (which are the cause for security concern in passing around _unsanitized_ HAR data files), but all trace of their existence is lost as well.

         > the option to remove the _value only_ retains information about cookies that were present during the logged session:
           * their names